Anything You Want (film)

 Anything You Want (Todo lo que tú quieras) is a 2010 Spanish family drama film directed and written by Achero Mañas.
 The cast features Juan Diego Botto, José Luis Gómez, Ana Risueño, Pedro Alonso, Najwa Nimri and Lucía Fernández.

 Plot

-Alicia, the mother figure of the Velasco family, dies in the wake of a seizure, thereby leaving her widowed husband Leo (a homophobic and conservative lawyer) in charge of the 4 year-old Dafne.
+Alicia, the mother figure of the Velasco family, dies in the wake of a seizure, leaving her widowed husband Leo (a homophobic and conservative lawyer) in charge of the 4 year-old Dafne.
 With support from Alex (a client), Pedro (a business associate) and Marta (a former girlfriend), Leo does his best to take care of his daughter.
-In order to please young Dafne, Leo gets to the point of cross-dressing as a mother.
+In order to please young Dafne, Leo is not averse to cross-dressing as a mother.

 Cast

 Production

 The film was produced by Bellatrix Films and Todo lo que tú quieras AIE, with the participation of TVE.
 Shooting took place in Madrid and lasted for seven weeks.
 Shooting locations in Madrid included the Centro, Moncloa-Aravaca, and Ciudad Lineal districts.
 David Omedes took over cinematography duties.